Geographic Organization Structure

 When to Use It

 Divisions are best able to serve the needs and desires of distinct groups.
-In the case of geographical divisions, differing cultures, rules, languages and customer preferences between areas make establishing geographical divisions a good idea.
+In the case of geographical divisions, differing cultures, rules, languages and customer preferences between areas make establishing geographical divisions a good idea, especially in decision making.
 Additionally, logistical concerns can give rise to geographical divisions.
-When it is more logistically sound to ship locally, use local resources and hire local people, a geographical structure may be the best choice.
+When it is more logistically sound to ship locally, use local needs, local market sources of supply, target local customers, and hire local people, a geographical unit may be the best choice of organizational structure.